 When a child exhibits a behavioral concern, ABA is sometimes used as a method for finding the root cause or the main contributing factors underlying the concern.
 Once a cause is determined, an appropriate treatment plan—which may or may not include behavioral therapy—can be made.
 For example, if a child is showing signs of aggression, the behavioral analysis may indicate that the problem behavior is related to an undisclosed trauma.
 In such a case, a therapeutic approach that helps the child resolve the emotions associated with the trauma, rather than behaviors that resulted from the stress of the experience, may be recommended.

-Our board-certified behavioral therapists use traditional ABA in combination with other approaches in evaluating and treating behavioral concerns in the family.
+Our board-certified behavior technicians and behavior analysts use traditional ABA in combination with other approaches in evaluating and treating behavioral concerns in the family.
 The defining focus is always what works best for each individual involved.

 It’s easy!
 Just click on this link and provide the requested information so that one of our caring team members can contact you.
 Please allow two business days for a response.